 Richard & Joanne Gallick

 Drewe McConnell was installed as minister of 1st Limavady and Magilligan congregations in September 2008.
 He was a former member of Hill Street Presbyterian Church in Lurgan.
-He is married to Patricia, a nurse, and has two daughters, Jill and Holly aged 22 and 20.
+He is married to Patricia, a nurse, and has two daughters, Jill and Holly who are both in their 20s.
 His hobbies are music, swimming and football.
-A very fit guy!

 Violet became a Christian in 1977 and is a member of Myroe Presbyterian Church.
-Ever since her conversion she has had a passion for the gospel, with a particular interest locally in reaching out to young people and globally in the country of Kenya, where she recently spent several weeks on a mission trip.
-Her hobbies include baking for the Country Market.
-This year she will again be co-presenting with Drewe McConnell.
+Ever since her conversion she has had a passion for the gospel, with a particular interest locally in reaching out to young people and globally in the country of Kenya, where she has visited several times and on mission trips and hopes to go back again soon.
+This year she will again be co-presenting with Drewe McConnell on The Breakfast Show.

-John describes himself as a sinner saved by the grace of God through faith alone in Christ alone.
-He is a retired Presbyterian minister and has been married to Lynda for 42 years with 2 sons and 4 grandchildren.
-He describes himself as a tech & gadget geek, a rollercoaster fanatic and a Rangers supporter.
-He is originally from Londonderry but now living in Banbridge.
+A sinner saved by the grace of God alone through faith alone in Christ alone.
+Presbyterian minister now retired to the pew in Brookvale congregation near Rathfriland, County Down with the occasional preaching engagement elsewhere.
+Married to Lynda for nearly 47 years with 2 sons and 4 grandchildren.
+Tech & gadget geek.
+Rollercoaster fanatic.
+Rangers supporter.
+Northern Ireland fan.
+From Londonderry but now settled in Banbridge after a journey via Coleraine, Rathfriland and Limavady serving the Lord.
 “Woe to me if I do not preach the gospel!”

 George was born in Belfast and attended Bethany Presbyterian Church (now Immanuel).
-He belonged to numerous organisations including BB, CE, SS, YC and the Choir.
+He belonged to numerous organisations including BB, CE, Sunday School, Youth Club and the Choir.
 He was converted at the age of 18 and worked in Short Brothers & Harland where he served his time as an aircraft fitter.
 Subsequently he was called to the ministry and ordained on 30th December 1971.
-He has been married to Myrtle for 56 years and has one daughter Arlene and one grandson.
+He has been married to Myrtle for 60 years and has one daughter Arlene and one grandson.
 He enjoys sport, especially football and cricket.